-The results of laboratory testing indicate that the on-site soils possess a saturated resistivity of 5,628 ohm-cm, and a pH value of 8.1.
+The results of laboratory testing indicate that the tested samples of the on-site soils possess saturated resistivity values of 3,551 and 7,370 ohm-cm, and pH values of 7.7 and 8.7.
+The soils possess redox potentials of 150 and 164 mV and sulfide concentrations of 3.20 and 7.29 mg/kg.
 These test results have been evaluated in accordance with guidelines published by the Ductile Iron Pipe Research Association (DIPRA).
 The DIPRA guidelines consist of a point system by which characteristics of the soils are used to quantify the corrosivity characteristics of the site.
-Resistivity and pH are two of the five factors that enter into the evaluation procedure.
-Redox potential, relative soil moisture content and sulfides are also included.
-Although sulfide testing was not part of the scope of services for this project, we have evaluated the corrosivity characteristics of the on-site soils using resistivity, pH and moisture content.
-Based on these factors, and utilizing the DIPRA procedure, the on-site soils are not considered to be corrosive to ferrous pipes.
-Therefore, corrosion protection is not expected to be required for cast iron or ductile iron pipes.
+Resistivity, pH, sulfide concentration, redox potential, and moisture content are the five factors that enter into the evaluation procedure.
+Based on these factors, and utilizing the DIPRA procedure, the on-site soils are considered to be mildly to moderately corrosive to ductile iron pipe.
+Therefore, polyethylene protection may be required for cast iron or ductile iron pipes.

 Based on American Concrete Institute (ACI) Publication 318 Building Code Requirements for Structural Concrete and Commentary, reinforced concrete that is exposed to external sources of chlorides requires corrosion protection for the steel reinforcement contained within the concrete.
+The ACI318-14 indicates that Exposure Classes C1 and C2 are assigned to non-prestressed and prestressed concrete members, depending on the degree of exposure to external sources of moisture and chlorides in service.
+Furthermore, ACI318-14, Table 19.3.1.1, indicates that Exposure Class C1 pertains to concrete exposed to moisture but not an external source of chlorides.
 ACI 318 defines concrete exposed to moisture and an external source of chlorides as "severe" or exposure category C2.
 ACI 318 does not clearly define a specific chloride concentration at which contact with the adjacent soil will constitute a "C2" or severe exposure.
 However, the Caltrans Memo to Designers 10-5, Protection of Reinforcement Against Corrosion Due to Chlorides, Acids and Sulfates, dated June 2010, indicates that soils possessing chloride concentrations greater than 500 mg/kg are considered to be corrosive to reinforced concrete.
-The results of the laboratory testing indicate chloride concentrations of 7.9 mg/kg.
+The results of the laboratory testing indicate chloride concentrations ranging from 28.7 to 93.9 mg/kg.
 Although the soils contain some chlorides, we do not expect that the chloride concentrations of the tested soils are high enough to constitute a "severe" or C2 chloride exposure.
 Therefore, a chloride exposure category of C1 is considered appropriate for this site.

 Nitrates present in soil can be corrosive to copper tubing at concentrations greater than 50 mg/kg.
-The tested sample possesses a nitrate concentration of 4.7 mg/kg.
-Based on this test result, the on-site soils are not considered to be corrosive to copper pipe.
+The tested samples possess nitrate concentrations ranging from 55.3 to 68.8 mg/kg.
+Based on these test results, the on-site soils are not considered to be corrosive to copper pipe.
+Based on these test results, the on-site soils are considered to be corrosive to copper pipe